buggins/dlangide/README.md

 	git clone https://github.com/buggins/dlangide.git
 	cd dlangide
 	dub run

+Try to open sample project Tetris, from workspaces/tetris with DlangIDE.

 To develop in VisualD together with DlangUI, put this project on the same level as dlangui repository, and its dependencies.